 Ringing in the new year in the past has likely involved using substances—if you are an addict, that is.
 While a lot of the adult population has a drink or two…or more, on New Year’s Eve, if you are actively in recovery, you must realize that is their normal but not your normal any longer.

-Individuals in addiction recovery have to do things a little differently than the typical person.
+Individuals who are sober have to do things a little differently in regards to the New Year than the typical person.
 They need to plan ahead more often, try their best to avoid triggers, and identify and utilize coping strategies when they feel overwhelmed and tempted to use substances.
 Those with a drug or alcohol dependence celebrating the new year will definitely need to plan ahead and make choices to support their recovery; relapsing is not a goal for 2021.

 Check out these alternate NYE ideas to help you stick to your treatment plan.

 Do things throughout the day to celebrate the end of the year.

 - Challenge your body and mind by going on an adventure.

 - Take a NYE (day)-hike with family or friends.